cur10517y/Loan_Train_Financial_Analytics/README.md

     Property_Area: Area where the property is located.
     Loan_Status: Status of the loan approval (Y for approved, N for not approved).

-Task:
+Tasks:

         1. Perform hypothesis testing to analyze the impact of variables (e.g., Gender, LoanAmount) on loan approval rates.
         2. Build machine learning models to predict loan approval status based on the given features.